deepakkum21/Docker/README.md

 1. `Anonymous volume` (managed by docker):-

    - **gets destroyed when container gets shutdown.
-It is attached to a particular conatiner**
+It is attached to a particular container**
    - path is unknown
    - `docker run -d -p 3000:80 --rm --name containerName -v /app/node_modules imageId_or_name`
    - **it is also helpful in avoiding the files which we donot want to be overriden**.